microsoft/mu/docs/How/integration_checklist.md

 * Repeat with as many new cleaning branches as necessary
   * Always diff with the `rebase/*_naive` branch to ensure changes are understood
 * Create the `rebase/*_staging` branch when complete
-* For `mu_basecore`, build and release the BaseTools binary (using the pipeline)
-  * Afterwards, update the ext_dep with the updated binary version

 ### d) Prepare for Testing